Knitting For Olive

 Inner sleeve length: approx. 46 (46) 47 (47) 47 (48) 48 (48) cm

-Knitting needles: Circular needles and double-pointed knitting needles 3.5 and 4 mm
+Knitting needles: Circular needles and double-pointed needles 3.5 and 4 mm

 Gauge: 21 sts x 33 rows = 10 x 10 cm in stockinette stitch on 4 mm needles after washing